 T2030 identifies gateways into the city and truck routes.
-Farmer's Turnpike (N 1800 Road/County Hwy 438) and Queen's Road are classified as minor gateways into Lawrence.
-K-10 Highway and I-70 are truck routes into and out of Lawrence.
+Farmer's Turnpike (N 1800 Road/County Hwy 438) and Queen's Road are classified as minor gateways into Lawrence based on the corporate boundaries shown in Figure 2.4 of T2030.
+The interchange of K-10 and I -70 will be a gateway into Lawrence when and as development occurs within the city, and provides the greatest opportunity to develop with quality site planning, building materials, signs and other elements that create a sense of place.
+Also, K-10 Highway and I-70 are-identified as truck routes into and out of Lawrence.